jmignault/reformatter_t2j/README.md

 # Reformatter #

-Python script to convert files to PDF in a folder.
-PDFs are written to a subfolder named 'processed' and a timestamped log is kept in the initial folder.
+Python script to convert files in a folder.
+The script creates a directory in the current directory named 'processed.'
+The input directory is mirrored inside the processed directory and converted files are written to the same location as in the input directory.
+A timestamped logfile is written to the top of the processed directory.

+The script itself can be in any directory, but must be run from the directory containing the directory to convert:

+`c:\Documents> python c:\reformatter.py testfiles`

+for example.

 The script requires that `soffice` be installed. `soffice` is a headless executable which is part of the default installation of